arf-foundation/arf-spec/docs/mathematics.md

 ---

-## 6. Expected Loss Minimisation
+## 6. Expected Loss Minimisation (Decision Rule)

-The risk score feeds into the governance loop’s expected loss calculation.
+The risk score feeds into the governance loop’s expected loss calculation to select the optimal action.

 ### 6.1 Risk Decay Across Evaluations